 - Hammer.
 You cannot just stick the tent stakes into the ground, you will need a good mallet or a hammer for that very purpose.

 - Multi-purpose tool.
 It can serve whatever needs you may have, even the unplanned ones.
 A compact multi-tool includes tons of useful tools that you can use in every possible situation, be it fixing, cooking or even self-defense.
-A good multi-tool should have a knife, a screwdriver, pliers, scissors, an awl, a bottle opener and other common instruments.
+A good multi-tool should have a knife (maybe even a survival knife), a screwdriver, pliers, scissors, an awl, a bottle opener and other common instruments.
 You should always carry it in your backpack or on your belt.
 A good multi-tool a crucial part of any survival gear.

 Kitchen and Cooking Items